What Are Microgreens?

 Microgreens can also be very profitable when grown at a commercial scale as increasing awareness of these powerful superfoods is raising the demand for them higher than ever.

 Microgreens are super nutritious.

-So, when microgreen seedling first emerge from the soil (or non-soil growing medium) they contain much greater concentrations of nutrients that their mature-plant counterparts.
+So, when microgreen seedlings first emerge from the soil (or non-soil growing medium) they contain much greater concentrations of nutrients than their mature-plant counterparts.
 In fact, university studies, conducted in conjunction with the United States Department of Agriculture, have found that microgreens contained, on average, 5 times – and in some cases up to 40 times – the nutrients of their mature plant counterparts!
 Wow!

 More in-depth information about the nutritional benefits of microgreens can be found in our article “Health Benefits of Microgreens.”